 What makes that perfect shot, and how can you get it?
 Sports, as funny as it may seem, is all about emotion.
+Many people think it’s just a game, but to some people, it’s so much more than this.
+Quite often I see people placing bets on an Indiana Sports Betting website for a hobby.
+I’ve even had a go myself and I have to admit it’s a lot of fun!
+Not to mention all of the fans that turn up to baseball games every week.
+Sport is much more than just a game, trust me!
 It’s not about taking pictures; it’s about capturing that moment.
 When Joe Carter his the championship winning home run in game six of the 1993 World Series, the pictures were not just about his facial features, the way that his pants were sparkling white, or the colour of his shoelaces.
 They tried to capture the sheer excitement of what he had just done – given the Blue Jays a second (back to back) World Series win.
 The glow on his face was just one factor in the craziness that was that home run, but what really sparked a flame in this baseball junkie’s belly was the level of excitement that those photos captured in the stadium (back then, it was called the SkyDome).
 Seeing a shot of an enture stadium full of fans, up on their feet and cheering as Carter rounded third base is just one of the greatest sports stories captured in the blink of an eye.
 That is what shooting sports is about: taking the idea of “a picture is worth a thousand words” and making it come to life.

 Looking back to that day (even though I was only a few months old at the time – but yes, I’ve watched that game dozens of times with the help of TV recording technology), it shows you how far photography has come as well.
 With the new technology of DSLRs and CSCs, the sharpness of the images has just blown this baseball fan away.
 Dozens of cameras are on every player almost all the time, but not everyone takes that perfect shot.
 Why?
 Anticipation.
 Getting a shot at the right time, especially in baseball, where balls are flying through the air at over 90 MPH, is difficult even for the professionals.
 Nine times out of ten, you’ll miss the mid-air shot because the ball is travelling so fast.
 Hopefully, the one time, you’ll get the shot.